rutvi02/LinkedinContentGenerator/README.md

 - It first retrieves top-performing historical posts similar to the user-entered topic using the FAISS index.
 - These examples are embedded directly into the prompt, serving as the base context for the language model (GPT-4).

-Trend analysis results (from EDA) — such as most used hashtags, optimal post length, and most used keywords — are incorporated into prompt construction to align with the expected length, and formatting with what has historically driven engagement.
+**Trend analysis results (from EDA)** — such as most used hashtags, optimal post length, and most used keywords — are incorporated into prompt construction to align with what has historically driven engagement.

 Two distinct system prompts guide for generating different variants:
--Brand-focused: Promotes the business value of Fuelgrowth, tailored for potential clients or partners.
+- Brand-focused: Promotes the business value of Fuelgrowth, tailored for potential clients or partners.
--Founder-focused: Shares lessons, milestones, and experiences from the founder's journey.
+- Founder-focused: Shares lessons, milestones, and experiences from the founder's journey.

 The result is a post that’s context-aware, trend-informed, and tailored to the audience’s expectations.